Why We Want What We Can’t Have: The Neuroscience of Unattainable Desire

 Why Are Unavailable People and Restricted Opportunities So Magnetic?

 Scarcity and uncertainty amplify dopamine release because the brain interprets restricted access as a signal of elevated value.
-This is not metaphor.
-Variable-ratio reinforcement — the schedule that produces the strongest and most persistent behavioral responding — is the exact pattern created by an emotionally inconsistent partner, a job that keeps almost-hiring you, or a social media feed that intermittently rewards your scrolling.
+Variable-ratio reinforcement the schedule that produces the strongest and most persistent behavioral responding is the exact pattern created by an emotionally inconsistent partner or a feed that intermittently rewards scrolling.

 The evolutionary logic is straightforward.
 For millions of years, a resource that was guarded, competed for, or difficult to obtain was statistically more likely to be worth the effort.
 A fruit behind thorns was more calorie-dense than the one on the ground.
 A mate pursued by others carried genetic signals of fitness.
 The brain learned to use restriction as a proxy for value.